-Washington County has long been a hub for wool and fiber production in the Northeast, and remains so even today.
-Local artists and farmers weaving together a love of wool and fiber and a passion for visual arts.
+Washington County has long been a hub for wool and fiber production in the Northeast.
+This long-standing local tradition provides a great foundation on which to build a thriving community.
+Today, local artists and farmers weave together a love of wool & fiber with a passion for visual arts in a variety of ways!

 Enjoy a scenic drive from farm to farm and discover the finest fibers and yarns, meet local makers, and get to know more about the techniques and skill involved, all while being surrounded by cute farm animals that will for sure melt your heart!

 You may find that some farms offer regular tours while others are open only on special occasions.
-Many locations on the trail are working farms, so be sure to check with each owner before heading over: Taking care of a herd is a full-time job!
+Many locations on the trail are working farms, so be sure to check with each owner before heading over.
+After all, taking care of a herd is a full-time job!

 And don’t forget about the annual Washington County Fiber Tour weekend each April.
 Dozens of fiber farms open to the public for demonstrations, sales, and visits with the animals.

-The most common fiber produced in Washington County is wool from sheep, and for good reason!
-Sheep, like most fiber-producing animals, naturally grow their wool coats, which create a thermal barrier and regulate humidity to keep the animals warm in cold months.
+The most common Washington County fiber produced here is wool from sheep, and for good reason!
+Sheep, like most fiber-producing animals, naturally grow their wool coats.
+This helps create a thermal barrier and regulate humidity to keep them warm in cold months.

 Natural wool yarn from Ensign Brook Farm

-Visit some of the county’s working sheep farms, like Elihu Farm or Ensign Brook Farm in the Greenwich/Easton area, or Lily of the Valley Farm in Shushan.
+Visit some of the county’s working sheep farms, like Ensign Brook Farm in the Greenwich area!
 Each offers its own range of products, from merino and romney roving and ready-to-use yarn, to organic eggs and meat.

 Further north in the county are Crazy Legs Farm, a purebred Romney sheep farm, and Dancing Ewe Farm, where you can enjoy their sheep’s milk cheeses at a farm-to-table dinner or pick up wool yarn from those same animals!

-Sheep aren’t the only animals naturally creating workable fiber.
-There are a number of more exotic animal farms on the Fiber Trail, too!
+Of course, sheep aren’t the only animals naturally creating workable fiber.
+There are several more exotic animal farms to visit along the Washington County Fiber Trail, too!

 Haven Hill Farm Alpacas

 Alpacas grow a similar style fiber coat to sheep, and the applications are similar, but in general, alpaca fiber is a bit lighter, softer, and less strong than a sheep’s.
-Excitingly, there are a few fiber farms in Washington County raising alpacas, so you can see for yourself which you like best!
+Excitingly, there are a few Washington County fiber farms raising alpacas, so you can see for yourself which you like best!

 Parkland Alpaca Farm in Granville and Haven Hill Farm in Greenwich both specialize in these adorable fiber animals.